react-boilerplate/react-boilerplate/docs/testing/unit-testing.md

 });
 ```

+Now we really test that the `NavBarReducer` returns the initial state if no action is passed!

+Lets see how we can test actions next.

 ### Actions

 We have one synchronous action `toggleNav` that changes the `NavBar` open state.

 #### Synchronous actions

-A redux action is a pure function, so testing it isn't more difficult than testing our `add` function from the first part of this guide!
+A Redux action is a pure function, so testing it isn't more difficult than testing our `add` function from the first part of this guide!

 The first step is to import the action we want to test, the constant it should return and `expect`: